presentMD/presentmd-app/README.md

 - Authoring: Create slides using Markdown.
 Split slides with `---` and use frontmatter for metadata (title, theme, author, paginate).
 - Preview: Live thumbnails, highlighting of the current slide, and automatic scrolling keep the visual context synced while you edit.
 - Speaker notes: Add notes inside HTML comments; they’ll appear in the presenter panel but not on slides.
-- Themes: pick from built-in themes (Default, Gaia, Uncover, Space, Desert, Dracula) or add your own CSS under `public/themes/`.
+- Themes: pick from built-in themes (Default, Space, Desert) or add your own CSS under `public/themes/`.
 - Export: click the header button to generate a `.pptx` version of your slides.

 Quickstart